mingdom/omninmo/docs/devplan/2025-04-05-data-model-refactoring.md

 2. ✅ Add backward compatibility to `OptionPosition` for `market_value`
 3. ✅ Add backward compatibility to `PortfolioGroup` for `total_value`
 4. ✅ Add backward compatibility to `ExposureBreakdown` for `stock_value`, `option_delta_value`, and `total_value`
-5. ❌ Rename all usages of `total_exposure` and `net_exposure` to `net_market_exposure` in `PortfolioSummary` without compatibility layer
+5. ✅ Rename all usages of `total_exposure` and `net_exposure` to `net_market_exposure` in `PortfolioSummary` without compatibility layer
-6. ❌ Remove all usages of `exposure_reduction_percentage` field
+6. ✅ Remove all usages of `exposure_reduction_percentage` field
+7. ✅ Created a utility function `calculate_position_weight` in `portfolio.py` and updated `position_details.py` and `ai_utils.py` to use it

 ### Phase 2: Update AI Utils

-1. ❌ Rename all usages of `total_exposure` to `net_market_exposure` in `ai_utils.py` without compatibility layer
+1. ✅ Renamed all usages of `total_exposure` to `net_market_exposure` in `ai_utils.py` without compatibility layer
 2. ✅ Keep using other old field names with compatibility layers (will log warnings)
-3. ❌ Update tests to verify that the AI utils work with the compatibility layers
+3. ✅ Updated tests to verify that the AI utils work with the compatibility layers

 ### Phase 3: Update Tests

-1. ❌ Rename all usages of `total_exposure` and `net_exposure` to `net_market_exposure` in tests without compatibility layer
+1. ✅ Renamed all usages of `total_exposure` and `net_exposure` to `net_market_exposure` in tests without compatibility layer
-2. ❌ Add tests that verify backward compatibility works correctly
+2. ✅ Added tests that verify backward compatibility works correctly
-3. ❌ Add tests that verify deprecation warnings are issued when using old field names
+3. ✅ Added tests that verify deprecation warnings are issued when using old field names

 ### Phase 4: Documentation and Cleanup